BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-06-active-directory-home-lab-part-2.markdown

 - Always restart the **SplunkForwarder** service after updating `inputs.conf`
 - Make sure the service runs as the `Local System` account
-- Verify network connectivity between machines
+- Verify network connectivity between machines by using `ping`
 - Make sure the `endpoint` index exists in Splunk

+> **Note**: You won't be able to ping between Windows computers by default because ICMP (ping) traffic is blocked by Windows Firewall.
+If you wanted to enable this, you'd need to create an inbound firewall rule to allow ICMP traffic.
+{: .prompt-warning }

 ## **What's Next?**